Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 There are no entry barriers and everybody can participate without any approvals required.
 This makes a blockchain **truly inclusive**.

 Participants define in advance what good behaviour looks like and code it into the blockcchain (**consensus algortithm**).
-Participants with special equipment (**miners**) monitor the bahaviour on the blockcahin, incentivize behaviour according to the rules and sanction behaviour not following the rules.
+Participants with special equipment (**miners**) monitor the bahaviour on the blockcahin, incentivize behaviour according to the rules and sanction behaviour not observing the rules.

-In a nutshell, blockchain is a solution addressing several pain points of our private and professional lives.
+In a nutshell, blockchain is a solution which can improve both, our private and our professional life.